DavidBlairs/Financial_Computing/README.md

 # Financial Computing

 This is my assignments for the "Financial Computing" module offered to masters students at Brunel University London.
 The course was comprised of two terms.
-The first term was to build up an understanding of the C programming language and introduct multi-threading using OpenMP.
+The first term was to build up an understanding of the C programming language and introduce multi-threading using OpenMP.
 The second term involved more advanced C functionality as well as multi-processing using MPI.
 Below is a break down of the code created over the duration of this module:

 ## Assignment 1